CSprat451/AsciiArt/README.md

 ### Connect to frontend app

-Part two of this project involves using React as the frontend to upload an image to this backend server, and an ascii art image is returned to the user.
+I made a React frontend that can be used to upload an image to this backend server, and an ascii art image is returned to the user.
+A short video can also be uploaded, and an ascii gif will be returned.

 For more information and directions on how to connect the two projects, go to the image-upload-frontend repository here: https://github.com/CSprat451/image-upload-frontend

+## Status

+This project is a work in progress, but is nearing completion.
+The limitation of using python is that the image processing is quite slow depending on the hardware.
+I plan on trying to speed up the image processing in this application, if possible.

+## Inspiration

+This project was inspired by Programming Projects for Advanced Beginners by Robert Heaton.
+This and additional projects are presented on www.robertheaton.com.